xplosionmind/tommi.space/content/notes/public/Thesis.md

 - see [[Logic and Philosophy of Science II#The notion of Rationality in Economics]]: social media do not necessarily influence preferences, but completeness.
 - from [[Political Philosophy I]]: ask to Azzolini for insights concerning Weber’s position in light of <q>surveillance based on mathematical calculus which is extending in more and more spheres of society</q>
 - Technocratic degeneration of society
+- Consider the effects related to PA and public digital infrastructures

 ## Title